 York Castle Museum explores the changing English way of life from Jacobean times to present modern Britain.
 The museum is home to thousands of historic objects displayed in interactive galleries.
 Highlights include Kirkgate, a full scale recreation of a Victorian street, including historically accurate Victorian shops; The Body, an exhibition exploring the way the last 400 years of fashion, food and fitness have shaped the body; York Castle Prison, showcasing the city’s original cells and detailing the lives of former inmates; 1914, A First World War exhibit that focuses on the revolutionary impact the war had on everyday life in Britain.

 Things to do in York, England: Visit Clifford’s Tower

-Opposite York Castle Museum lies Clifford’s tower, which is the oldest remaining part of York Castle and built in 1068 by William the Conqueror to subdue attacks by rebels in Northern England.
+Opposite York Castle Museum lies Clifford’s tower, which is the oldest remaining part of York Castle, built in 1068 by William the Conqueror to subdue attacks by rebels in Northern England.
 The current tower dates to the 13th Century, replacing a former wooden fortress.
 A monument to the Tower’s gruesome history, it was originally named after Roger de Clifford, who was executed at this spot for plotting to overthrow Kind Edward II.
-Today, visiting Clifford’s Tower is one of the most popular things to do in York, England, where visitors flock to enjoy its sweeping panoramic views over the city and the surrounding Yorkshire countryside.
+Today, visiting Clifford’s Tower is one of the most popular things to do in York.
+Visitors come to enjoy its sweeping panoramic views over the city and the surrounding Yorkshire countryside.

 Enjoy a one-hour cruise along the river Ouse taking you through York city, passing many of the major attractions and through the walled City of York.
 The tour includes live commentary about the history of York from the captain as well as refreshments from the bar.